js-cool/.github/profile/README.md

 ## Welcome

-Here's an opensource community.
-We provide free sub domain and email services.
-In the feture, we may set up a foundation to use our rewards received to help more open source projects.
+Js-cool is an open-source community.
+We provide free subdomain and email services.
+In the future, we may set up a foundation to use our rewards received to help more open-source projects.

-Our homepage [js.cool](https://js.cool) is planned to introduce application process, display statistical infos and recommend excellent sub domains.
+Our homepage [js.cool](https://js.cool) is planned to introduce application process, display statistical info and recommend excellent subdomains.

 Main sources of expenses in the early stage: